apache/skywalking/docs/en/protocols/README.md

 [Cross Process Propagation Headers Protocol v2](Skywalking-Cross-Process-Propagation-Headers-Protocol-v2.md) is the new protocol for in-wire context propagation, started in 6.0.0-beta release, v1 is no longer supported.

-Since SkyWalking v6.0.0-beta, SkyWalking agent and backend are using Trace Data Protocol v2.
-[SkyWalking Trace Data Protocol v2](Trace-Data-Protocol-v2.md) defines the communication way and format between agent and backend.

-* [Cross Process Correlation Headers Protocol v1](Skywalking-Cross-Process-Correlation-Headers-Protocol-v1.md) is a new in-wire context propagation additional and optional protocols.
+[Cross Process Correlation Headers Protocol v1](Skywalking-Cross-Process-Correlation-Headers-Protocol-v1.md) is a new in-wire context propagation additional and optional protocols.
 Please read SkyWalking language agents documentations to see whether it is supported.
 This protocol defines the data format of transporting custom data with `Cross Process Propagation Headers Protocol v2`.
 SkyWalking javaagent begins to support this since 7.1.0.

+Since SkyWalking v7.1.0, SkyWalking agent and backend are using Trace Data Protocol v2.1.
+[SkyWalking Trace Data Protocol v2.1](Trace-Data-Protocol-v2.md) defines the communication way and format between agent and backend.

 ### Service Mesh probe protocol
 The probe in sidecar or proxy could use this protocol to send data to backendEnd.
 This service provided by gRPC, requires